 'Oh, the Places You'll Go!' by Dr. Seuss

-This book gets real, people.
+real, people.
 REAL.
 Is it a cliche gift for graduations and so forth?
 Absolutely, but Seuss nevertheless delivers a bone-chilling, resonant, and ultimately uplifting narrative about the trials and tribulations of realizing that you (and only you) are in charge of the choices you make in life's Great Balancing Act.
 Honestly, this doesn't belong on the kids' shelf, it belongs on "Self Help."
+Click here to buy.

 'The Cave of Time' by Edward Packard